marketplacer/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Deployed to **[pick an environment name, you clod]**
 - [ ] PR has appropriate labels added (needs-testing, etc.)

+**Information Security Requirements:**

+Detail how this addresses security requirements identified during the design stage (see the linked issue)

+Detail how you have tested the following:
+  * authentication controls
+  * authorisation controls
+  * data and input/output validation controls
+  * session management controls
+  * error and exception handling controls

+Verify that you have checked the code for backdoors and other malicious content

 Resolves #github-issue-number